-During e-Hampton, academic provision was via a combination of independent learning tasks (set through our pupil and parent portal, Firefly) and periods of ‘live’ contact time with teachers, enabled through the Microsoft Teams video platform.
+During e-Hampton, academic provision is via a combination of independent learning tasks (set through our pupil and parent portal, Firefly) and periods of ‘live’ contact time with teachers, enabled through the Microsoft Teams video platform.

-During the summer term, pupils in the Fifth Year and Upper Sixth were provided with an opportunity to take part in a range of ‘bridging’ courses.
+During the summer term 2020 lockdown, pupils in the Fifth Year and Upper Sixth were provided with an opportunity to take part in a range of ‘bridging’ courses.
 Fifth Year Hamptonians engaged in a series of academic enrichment and extension activities to prepare them for further study in our A Level/Pre-U courses, while our Upper Sixth Leavers signed up to an array of pre-University electives, which introduced them to some of the concepts they will come across in the next stages of their education.

 Hamptonians were also encouraged to explore individual academic subjects through the rich and varied resources available online, some of which are linked to below: